1itvinka/anastasiya.dev/content/blog/books-2021/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/519FQSCkzPL._SL500_.jpg)

-It was so good to re-live those precious moments of pregnancy, birth, and first yeas of been a mum.
+It was so good to re-live those precious moments of pregnancy, birth, and first years of being a mum.
 That's funny how similar and at the same time how different we are.
 I had many similar thoughts and frustrations, but many of them seem to me like overthinking.

 </section>